Alabama-Oklahoma: Orange Bowl prediction, time, TV channel, preview | NCAA.com

-No. 1 Alabama faces Heisman winner Kyler Murray and No. 4 Oklahoma in the Orange Bowl in a College Football Playoff semifinal this Saturday, Dec.
+No. 1 Alabama plays against Heisman winner Kyler Murray and No. 4 Oklahoma in the Orange Bowl in a College Football Playoff semifinal this Saturday, Dec.
 29.

 Find a prediction, time, TV channel and a preview below.